ShuhongChen/vroid-dataset/readme.md

 # vroid-dataset

-This repo downloads the Vtubers illustrations dataset introduced in [PAniC-3D: Stylized Single-view 3D Reconstruction from Portraits of Anime Characters](https://github.com/ShuhongChen/panic3d-anime-reconstruction).
+This repo downloads the Vroid 3D models dataset introduced in [PAniC-3D: Stylized Single-view 3D Reconstruction from Portraits of Anime Characters](https://github.com/ShuhongChen/panic3d-anime-reconstruction).
 As described in that repo, this downloader will add to `./_data/lustrous`

 ## download